XxCHANDLERxX/notes/sci206/README.md

 A: Try to redistribute the masses, adjust stiffness, etc. But it still happens, e.g. the Thames (sp?)

-Demo: String on vibration machine.
+*Demo:*: String on vibration machine.
 At a certain frequency, a "node" appears in the middle (plus one on either side).
 Putting my finger in the middle doesn't interfere with the node.
 Between the nodes are antinodes, where the string i sexcited.